BMW 5 Series

-The BMW 5 Series is an executive car manufactured and marketed by BMW since 1972, succeeding the New Class Sedans, and currently in its seventh generation.

-The 5 Series was initially available as a sedan, with a wagon/estate body style (marketed as "Touring") added in 1991 and a 5-door fastback configuration (marketed as "Gran Turismo") available from 2009 to 2017.
-Each successive generation carries a distinct internal E- designation.
+The BMW 5 Series is an executive car manufactured and marketed by BMW since 1972.
+It is the successor to the BMW New Class sedans and is currently in its eighth generation.
+The car is sold as either a sedan or, since 1991, a station wagon (marketed as "Touring").
+A 5-door fastback (marketed as "Gran Turismo") was sold between 2009 and 2017.
+Each successive generation has been given an internal G-code designation since 2017.
+Previously, a F-code designation was used between 2010 and 2016, while an E-code designation was used between 1972 and 2010.
+These are used to distinguish each model and generation from each other.

-The first generation of 5 Series was powered by naturally aspirated four-cylinder and six-cylinder petrol engines.
+The first generation of the 5 Series was powered by naturally aspirated four-cylinder and six-cylinder petrol engines.
 Following generations have been powered by four-cylinder, six-cylinder, V8 and V10 engines that are either naturally aspirated or turbocharged.
 Since 1982, diesel engines have been included in the 5 Series range.

 The 5 Series is BMW's second-best-selling model after the 3 Series.
 On 29 January 2008, the 5 millionth 5 Series was manufactured, a 530d sedan in Carbon Black Metallic.

-BMW's three-digit model naming convention began with the first 5 Series, thus the 5 Series was BMW's first model line to use "Series" in the name.
+It is BMW’s oldest nameplate still in production and the first model line to use "Series" in the name, debuting the three-digit model naming convention still used today.
 Since the E28, all generations of 5 Series have included an "M" model, called the BMW M5.

-First generation (E12; 1972–1981)
+First generation (E12; 1972)

 The E12 is the first generation of 5 Series, and was manufactured for model years 1972–1981.
 It replaced the New Class sedans and was produced in the sedan body style.
 The initial models were powered by four-cylinder engines, with a six-cylinder engine introduced a year later.

 There was no M5 model for the E12, however the E12 M535i is considered the predecessor to the M5.

-The E12 was replaced by the E28 in 1981, with E12 production continuing until 1984, in South Africa.
+The E12 was replaced by the E28 in 1981, with South African production continuing until September 1985.
+The later South African models received the E28's interior; this model is called the E12/8.

-Second generation (E28; 1981–1988)
+Second generation (E28; 1981)

 The E28 is the second generation of 5 Series, manufactured for model years 1981-1988 as a sedan.
 It was initially offered with petrol four-cylinder and six-cylinder engines.

 In 1983, a diesel engine became available for the first time in a 5 Series.
 The E28 was the first 5 Series with the centre console angled towards the driver and the option of anti-lock brakes (ABS).

 The E28 M5 began a line of M5 high performance models that has continued through every generation since.
 It was powered by the S38B35 and the M88/3 six-cylinder engines.